WhanIsHere/FirstTest/README.md

 # FirstTest
-testing for learning IBM DataScience
+This testing is for learning IBM DataScience